memfault/interrupt/_drafts/git-bisect.md

 ## Setting the Scene

 ### The System
-To start out, let’s introduce the system we’re using:
+To start, let’s introduce the system we’re using:

 * A microcontroller with internal RAM
 * A NOR flash chip with 4MiB of memory